-As a solopreneur, my job is challenging because I am not just the appraiser but the receptionist, business developer, webmaster, etc. At the auction house, the deadlines were a challenge -- and the multiple ways that a consignor or buyer can be disappointed.
+As a solopreneur, my job is challenging because I am not just the appraiser but also the receptionist, business developer, and webmaster.
+At the auction house, the deadlines were a challenge, as were the multiple ways that a consignor or buyer can be disappointed.

 - What advice would you give to students considering pursuing a degree and career in art history?

-To summarize: Find out about as many possible careers as possible where you can use your degree; get internships; talk to people in the industry or corporation where you want to work; find complementary disciplines to study that will make you more attractive for the position you want; and don't get frustrated if your career trajectory isn't a straight line.
+Find out about as many possible careers as possible where you can use your degree.
+Get internships.
+Talk to people in the industry or at the corporation where you want to work.
+Find complementary disciplines to study that will make you more attractive for the position you want.
+Don't get frustrated if your career trajectory isn't a straight line.